RevenueHunt/docs/docs/reference/quiz-builder.md

 - **Description** - Add a description to be displayed above the recommended products.

-- **Max. recommended products** - Select how many product should be recommended in this Product Block.
+- **Max. recommended products** - Select how many products should be recommended in this Product Block.
 Max 15 products can be displayed per block.
-If you want to show more products, add another Porduct Block to your results page and make sure that the "Allow suplicated recommendations" settings is off in your Results page settings.
+If you want to show more products, add another Product Block to your results page and make sure that the "Allow duplicated recommendations" settings is off in your Results page settings.

-- **Hide block when no products are recommended** - Activate this settings if you want to hide the product block if there are no recommendations.
-By default, with no recommendations a *"Based on your answers, we need a little more time to give you our recommendations.
-Please get in touch with us."* text will be displayed instead.
-This text can be edited in the [Quiz Setttings](#quiz-settings) > Messages section.
+- **Hide block when no products are recommended** - Activate this setting if you want to hide the product block if there are no recommendations.
+By default, with no recommendations a "Based on your answers, we need a little more time to give you our recommendations.
+Please get in touch with us." text will be displayed instead.
+This text can be edited in the Quiz Settings> Messages section.

 - **Slot Block Settings**